Infer-and-widen, or not?

-Thus, both \eqref{eq:vignette-1-CI-LAS} and \eqref{eq:vignette-1-CI-LDF} provide confidence intervals for $\mu_{\SelL(Y)}$ that attain $1-\alpha$ unconditional selective coverage.
+Thus, both \eqref{eq:vignette-1-CI-LAS} and \eqref{eq:vignette-1-CI-LDF} provide confidence intervals for $\mu_{\SelL(Y)}$ that attain $1-\alpha$ unconditional coverage.
 We should prefer the approach that yields narrower intervals.
-Figure~\ref{fig:vignette-1}(a) displays the ratio of the widths of the two intervals when $\mu = 0$ and $\sigma^2 = 1$, as we vary the sample size $n$ and the Laplacian variance $2c^2$ in \eqref{eq:vignette-1-selection-laplace}.
+Figure~\ref{fig:vignette-1}(a) displays the ratio of the widths of the two intervals when $\mu = 0$ and $\sigma^2 = 1$, as we vary the sample size $n$ and the variance $2c^2$ of the Laplace noise in \eqref{eq:vignette-1-selection-laplace}.

 The infer-and-widen interval \eqref{eq:vignette-1-CI-LAS} involves tuning parameters $\nu$ and $\eta$; to construct Figure~\ref{fig:vignette-1}(a), for a fixed value of the noise $c$ and sample size $n$ in \eqref{eq:vignette-1-selection-laplace}, we select the $\nu$ and $\eta$ that minimize the confidence interval width, subject to the constraints in Proposition~\ref{thm:vignette-1-laplace-AS}.
-In the figure, black indicates values of $c$ and $n$ that necessitate a tiny quantile of the normal distribution, yielding numerical issues in \verb=R= and therefore an interval \eqref{eq:vignette-1-CI-LAS} of apparently infinite width.
 The data fission intervals \eqref{eq:vignette-1-CI-LDF} are much narrower than the infer-and-widen intervals \eqref{eq:vignette-1-CI-LAS}, across all values of $n$ and $c$ considered.

 It is possible that the width of the infer-and-widen interval \eqref{eq:vignette-1-CI-LAS} is due to the fact that \cite{zrnic_post-selection_2023} apply a series of inequalities in its derivation; furthermore, it is natural to wonder whether another infer-and-widen proposal could perform better.
 Therefore, we now consider the ``oracle'' infer-and-widen interval: this is the narrowest possible interval centered at $Y_{\SelL(Y)}$ that achieves a given coverage.
 It is not computable in practice, as it requires knowledge of the true parameter value $\mu$.
 In Figures~\ref{fig:vignette-1}(b, c), we numerically compare the ``oracle'' infer-and-widen method to the data fission interval \eqref{eq:vignette-1-CI-LDF} under the selection rule \eqref{eq:vignette-1-selection-laplace} with variances $2c^2=0.33$ and $3$, respectively.
 The former method has a wider average width than the latter: thus, \emph{no infer-and-widen interval can outperform the data fission interval \eqref{eq:vignette-1-CI-LAS}} in this setting.

 Section C of the supplementary materials contains a related comparison of methods for inference after non-randomized selection using \cref{eq:vignette-1-selection}.
 The conclusions are the same.